Philadelphia 76ers Injury Report: Will Joel Embiid Play Against Knicks Tonight? Deets Inside

 Tyrese Maxey

-On the other hand, Tyrese Maxey averages 18.8 points, 3.8 assists, and 3.6 rebounds in his 12 encounters with the Knicks.
+Tyrese Maxey, on the other hand, averages 18.8 points, 3.8 assists, and 3.6 rebounds in his 12 encounters with the Knicks.

 Injury Report